-Industrial relations is the management of work-related obligations and entitlements between employers and their employees.
+Industrial relations is the management of work-related obligations and entitlements between employers and their workers.

-It is essential that business owners and workers understand whether their workplace is covered by the state system or national system, because the two industrial relations systems have different employment rights and obligations.
+It is essential that business owners and workers understand whether their workplace is covered by either the state or national industrial relations system, because the two systems have different employment rights and obligations.

 All South Australian private sector businesses (including the non-government community services sector, private schools and universities) are covered by the Commonwealth Fair Work Act 2009 and are part of the national IR system.

 All claims and enquiries should firstly be directed to the Fair Work Ombudsman - the independent commonwealth agency that works with employers, workers, contractors and the community.
 The agency's role is to ensure that the workplace rights and obligations of workers and employers are understood and protected, to enforce compliance with Australia's workplace laws, and to investigate workplace complaints.
 The Fair Work Ombudsman investigates workplace complaints and enforces compliance with Australia's workplace laws.
 Contact the Fair Work Ombudsman InfoLine on 13 13 94 for more information.

 The South Australian public sector, including almost all Government Business Enterprises, and the South Australian local government sector are part of the state industrial relations system.
 See the list of local government and Government Business Enterprises remaining in the state system.